Combined Counties Football League: History

-At the end of April 2023, the Combined Counties League announced the formation of the new Division Two, mostly for reserve teams and under-23 development sides of the league's member clubs, to which the FA granted sanction.
+At the end of April 2023, the Combined Counties League announced the formation of the new Division Two (later renamed the Development Division (Saturday)), mostly for reserve teams and under-23 development sides of the league's member clubs, to which the FA granted sanction.
 It has currently not been granted a step on the football pyramid.

 Promotion rules and cups

 Its rules allow up to three teams to be promoted and relegated between either Premier division and Division One; promotion is dependent on the clubs finishing in the top three of Division One each having the correct ground-grading.

 Division One is "fed" by the county leagues at level 11, the former Step 7 of the National League System, such as the Surrey Premier County Football League, the Middlesex County League and the Thames Valley Premier Football League.